germansturtz/dept-rocket-launches/README.md

 ## Run the project

 To run the project:
+- First you need to install docker and run the compose file with `docker-compose up` to run the mongoDB container
 - On VS code you can run the launch script
 - On the terminal you can run the command `node src/index.js`